ystael/chicago-ug-math-bib/README.md

 contributors are marked; thanks to all of them for their input:
 * Contributors to the original: Pete Clark; Pete Storm; Ben Blander; Rebecca Virnig; Ben Recht;
   Marci Gambrell; Yuka Umemoto.
-* Contributors since 2014: G Tani.
+* Contributors since 2014: G Tani, Sayantan Khan.

 ### Other similar resources